-There are three areas we can explore inside the monument.
+There are three areas you can explore inside the monument.
 First, is the semi-basement area, where Museum Sejarah Nasional (The National History Museum) is located.

 This museum displays many dioramas depicting the important points in the long history of Indonesia, from the prehistoric era to the golden era of Majapahit and Sriwijaya, then the rise of Indonesian intellectuals during European colonization.
 It continues to the Japanese invasion prior to World War II and culminates with the Indonesia Independence Proclamation on August 17, 1945.
 That's not the end of the fight for freedom though, Indonesian struggle to keep the independence for several years after that.
-Finally, the dioramas display the development we achieve after we are independent.
+Finally, the dioramas display the development Indonesia has achieved.

-Next, we take some stairs to the second area we can explore called cawan, the flat area surrounding the tower.
+Next, take some stairs to the second area called cawan.
+It is the flat area surrounding the tower.
 Actually, there is nothing here.
 The view is good because it is several meters higher from the ground and the area near the monument are clear of any high objects (e.g. trees), but that's about it.

-Before we enter the elevator, we have to tap our ticket (the Jakcard prepaid card).
+Before you enter the elevator, you have to tap your ticket (the Jakcard prepaid card).
 The ticket price to go to the observation deck is Rp.
 15,000.

 This one and only elevator does not provide any comfort at all.
 It is hot, stuffy, and crowded inside.
 So, why people still enthuse to go to the peak of Monas?

 The answer is: the incredible view from more than 100 meters above ground!
 We can see Jakarta from different angle.
 From far above, Istana Merdeka, the Presidential Palace looks tiny.
 You also can use the telescopes provided to see the view in more detail.